WillScottJackson/DarkglassMidiFootswitch/README.md

 The circuit schematic for the unit is as shown here:
 ![alt text](https://github.com/WillScottJackson/DarkglassMidiFootswitch/blob/main/MIDI-Switch_schem.png?raw=true)

+In terms of user interface, I didn't want a generic MIDI footswitch type of interface, instead I wanted something specific to the Microtubes 900 V2, and try to make it intuitive for when I'm using for recording, rehearsing or playing live.
+I opted to use a mixture of an LCD, RBG LEDs and footswitches to do all of the neccesary interactions.

 ## Demonstration
 A quick and dirty Youtube video of this unit in action has been uploaded [here](https://www.youtube.com/watch?v=9cLe0gX9iao)